 Surface water bodies are scanty in the project area.
 However, groundwater resources are the most available source of drinking water.
-Water is exploited through excavation of boreholes.
+Water is usually sourced through drillingof boreholes.
 Several boreholes tied to oil and gas exploration have been drilled in the proposed project area (in Nakukulas area by Tullow and Lokapel area by BGP-CNPC).
 These wells could serve as important sources of water during the proposed 3D seismic programme.